oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 Configuration
 -------------

-Use the ${t}DeviceActivateMetricGroups API call to configure the device for data collection.
+Use the ::${t}DeviceActivateMetricGroups API call to configure the device for data collection.

 - Subsequent calls to the function will disable device programming for the metric groups not selected for activation.
-- To avoid undefined results only call the ${t}DeviceActivateMetricGroups between experiments i.e. while not collecting data.
+- To avoid undefined results only call the ::${t}DeviceActivateMetricGroups between experiments i.e. while not collecting data.

 Programming restrictions:

-- Any combination of metric groups can be configured simultaneously provided that all of them have different ${t}_metric_group_properties_t.domain.
+- Any combination of metric groups can be configured simultaneously provided that all of them have different ::${t}_metric_group_properties_t.domain.
-- MetricGroup must be active until ${t}MetricQueryGetData and ${t}MetricTracerClose.
+- MetricGroup must be active until ::${t}MetricQueryGetData and ::${t}MetricTracerClose.
-- Conflicting Groups cannot be activated, in such case the call to ${t}DeviceActivateMetricGroups would fail.
+- Conflicting Groups cannot be activated, in such case the call to ::${t}DeviceActivateMetricGroups would fail.

 Collection
 ----------